cscorley/dissertation/chapters/1_introduction/2_motivation.md

 source code in changesets to extract fully parsed elements -- such as comments, identifiers, literals, and so on -- we do have structure in the changeset itself in the form of the `diff` (see Figure \ref{fig:diff}).
-That is, we have lines removed and added that represent the change, and also lines for context for where the change is to be applied.
+That is, we have lines removed and added that represent the change, lines for context for where the change is to be applied, and a natural language commit message describing the change.